cmmid/cmmid.github.io/README.md

 The source for the [web page](https://cmmid.github.io/) advertising assorted [CMMID](https://cmmid.lshtm.ac.uk/) project work.

+# Adding posts

+To add a new post to the website, add a new markdown or html file to the correct category under /topic/category/subcategory

+Copy the [/topics/YYYY-MM-DD-post-template.md](https://github.com/cmmid/cmmid.github.io/blob/master/topics/YYYY-MM-DD-post-template.md) as a template to work on

+Front-matter variables are optional, but the following are available:

+title: Title of the post
+description: Short description of post
+status: in-progress, under-review, or published
+update: YYYY-MM-DD when post was updated

+authors:
+  - id: author_1
+  - id: author_2
+  - id: author_3

 # Adding R Shiny Apps

 To add a new shiny app to the [visualisations page](https://cmmid.github.io/visualisations.html), all you need to do is copy a file, and change two fields.